We ship throughout the USA and Canada. With our Nationwide Clean By Mail service, we’re as close as your front door.

 Table napkins, placemats and coasters can be returned flat on a blue acid-free board (with no folds).
 Or hand folded over a small tube hanger (with a maximum of one fold).
 This allows you to create your own designer folds when setting your table.

 When packaging your linens we only use white acid-free tissue, blue acid-free board, tube hangers covered with white acid-free tissue, and white acid-free rollers.
 All these packaging products are designed to preserve your linens over the short and long term.

 Curious about how our french laundry compares to others?

 That’s difficult to assess.

-If you were to conduct an internet search, you’ll find that very few french laundries provide accurate, written information that would allow you to make such an informed assessment.
+If you were to conduct an internet search, you’ll find that very dry cleaners or laundries provide accurate, written information that would allow you to make such an informed assessment.
 And even if you were to call for information, they’ll often cite “trade secrets” as an excuse for their short, cryptic answers.

 The best alternative is to assess how our process compares to the process recommended by high-end bed and table linen manufacturers.

 Almost all manufacturers of high-end bed and table linens have a section of their websites dedicated to caring for their fine bed and table linens.
 For example, consider the care instructions offered by Anichini and Sferra Bros.

 Our nationwide clean by mail prices are identical to the prices you would pay if you were a local in-store client or a local pickup and delivery client.